FFTAI/Wiki-GRx/zenoh/README.md

 ### Calibration for absolute encoder procedure:
 > **Notice**: Make sure run `run_server.py` scripts with proper config file before running other scripts.
 Also, you need to open a new commmand windows for other scripts after `run_server.py` scripts.

-First, run `run_server.py` in a terminal with sample config file, make sure to use the correct config file for T1 and T2 robot.
-The sample code is running with *config_GR1_T1.yaml* for robot GR1T1.
+First, run `run_server.py` in a terminal with the sample config file.
+Make sure to use the correct config file for the T1 and T2 robots.
+The sample code runs with *config_GR1_T1.yaml* for the GR1T1 robot.

 (T1 config: ./config/config_GR1_T1.yaml)